 U.S. District of Judge Richard D. Bennett issued an opinion Monday in Robertson v.
 Iuliano, an informed consent medical malpractice lawsuit against a neurosurgeon and St. Agnes Hospital.

 So what gives?
 Apparently, after committing an alleged tort in Baltimore City, the doctor moved to Virginia.
-It seems odd – in fact, crazy – to me that a defendant who commits a tort in Maryland could avail themselves to removal by moving away after the fact.
+It seems odd – in fact, crazy – to me that a defendant who commits a tort in Maryland could avail themselves of removal by moving away after the fact.
 But, in an earlier opinion, the court opined that the plain meaning of the removal statute mandated federal jurisdiction.
-It is a silly law but it is the law.
+It is a silly law, but it is the law.

-The court dismissed the informed consent argument because Maryland law is pretty clear that the duty to obtain informed consent is the doctor’s job.
+St. Agnes and Neurosurgery Services, LLC and St. Agnes Healthcare, Inc. were also sued.
+Still, the court ruled in their favor and found that they could not be held liable for Dr. Iuliano’s actions because they were not responsible for ensuring their doctors adequately informed their patients of the risk and because there was no actual or apparent agency.
+The court dismissed the informed consent argument because Maryland law is clear that the duty to obtain informed consent is the doctor’s job.
 There is no duty to the patient from the hospital unless they “specifically assumed the duty.”
 I’m not sure why this would be the law.
-But apparently, it is.
+But it is.

 Informed Consent Law in Maryland